rapp-project/rapp-api/js/README.md

 Containes RAPPCloud API modules used for interfering wth RAPP Platform as well as the RAPP Objects.

+## Application development

+You can distribute robotic applications you make using this API through this [Robot Apps Store](https://rapp.cloud/)

 ## Dependencies

 To use this JS API you need nodejs and npm.